-A simple flight of stairs can provide an intense cardio challenge as well as a great way to sculpt and tone your total body—and this workout is going to do just that.
-You’ll burn calories, get your heart pumping, and build stronger muscles.
+A simple flight of stairs can provide an intense cardio challenge and a great way to sculpt and tone your total body—and this workout will do just that.
+If you are doing a stair workout, you’ll burn calories, get your heart pumping, and build stronger muscles.
 In the end, you’ll be sweaty, stronger, and thanking the stairs for a free but fierce workout!

 Why are stairs such a great cardio tool?
 Moving up a flight of stairs forces you to work harder against gravity so you push your heart rate to its max and create opportunities for a great HIIT (high-intensity interval training) workout.